-We encourage young people experiencing financial difficulty to contact their local MP or Council for support or contact our team to help you find support.
+The cost for participants is $700.
+This includes two camps and sitting days in Parliament House.
+We encourage young people experiencing financial difficulty to contact their local Member of Parliament or Council for support.
+Alternatively, you can contact our team for help finding support.

 For more information contact our Youth Parliament Coordinator on firstname.lastname@example.org.